New Graduate Student Setup Checklist for Fall 2023

 You can also leave mail in the mailroom to be picked up for delivery if the postage has already been attached to the envelope or package.

-During Orientation week, you will be provided a faculty mentor in order to receive guidance about which courses to register for in the Fall 2022 semester.
+During the Summer, you will be provided a faculty mentor in order to receive guidance about which courses to register for in the Fall 2023 semester.
 Please ask your faculty mentor to sign your Graduate Student Schedule Form.

-After you have had academic advising during Orientation, and once your information is validated, you will be able to officially register for courses online at www.testudo.umd.edu.
+After you have had academic advising, you will be able to officially register for courses online at www.testudo.umd.edu.

 Please note: You will not be officially registered until after you enter the courses online.
 Detailed instructions on registering will be provided in the Orientation packet.